 Books & Articles

-I write from my lived and professional experiences as well as academic research on the topics of mental health, psychosis/ schizophrenia, trauma (personal and intergenerational), philosophy of psychiatry, mad studies, neurophilosophy, critical psychology, the mind-body problem in health, integrated medicine, chronic illness, disability justice, spiritual emergence, and grassroots mental health activism.
+I write from my lived and professional experiences as well as academic research on the topics of mental health, psychosis/ schizophrenia, personal and intergenerational trauma, philosophy of psychiatry, mad studies, neurophilosophy, critical psychology, the mind-body problem in health, integrated medicine, chronic illness, disability justice, spiritual emergence, and grassroots mental health activism.

 Mad Studies Reader: Interdisciplinary Innovations in Mental Health

-Edited by Dr. Bradley Lewis, Dr. Alisha Ali & Jazmine Russell - Forthcoming (Routledge Press) August 2024
+Edited by Dr. Bradley Lewis, Dr. Alisha Ali & Jazmine Russell -Routledge Press, September 2024

 The last few years have brought increased writings from activists, artists, scholars, and concerned clinicians that cast a critical and constructive eye on psychiatry, mental health care, and the cultural relations of mental difference.
 With particular focus on accounts of lived experience and readings that cover issues of epistemic and social injustice in mental health discourse, the Mad Studies Reader brings together voices that advance anti-sanist approaches to scholarship, practice, art, and activism in this realm.